qoobaa/ruby-electric/README.md

 * more keywords, with special handling for `do`
 * packaged into a minor mode
 * inserting matching pair delimiters like `{`, `[`, `(`, `'`, `"`, `'` and `|`
-* added basic Custom support for configuring keywords with electric closing and characters for which matching expansion should occur
+* added basic custom support for configuring keywords with electric closing and characters for which matching expansion should occur

 Usage
 =====

-1. [Add MELPA](http://melpa.milkbox.net/#installing) repository to your package archives and install ruby-electric package.
+1. [Add MELPA](http://melpa.milkbox.net/#installing) repository to your package archives and install `ruby-electric` package.
 2. Toggle Ruby Electric Mode on/off with `ruby-electric-mode`.

 Credits